servo/book/src/hacking/testing.md

   ```
 3. Run `mach test-wpt` as many times as needed

-If you get unexpected TIMEOUT in testharness tests, then the custom testharnessreport.js may have been installed incorrectly (see [**Running the tests manually**](#running-the-tests-manually) for more details).
+If you get unexpected TIMEOUT in testharness tests, then the custom testharnessreport.js may have been installed incorrectly (see [**Running web tests manually**](#running-web-tests-manually) for more details).

 ### Running web tests manually